jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 ## Description

-Interaction from smartphone with a Synergy environment using a chatbot easy to program and interact with via a popular chat client for ChatOps: **Slack**
+Interaction from smartphone with a HPE Synergy environment using a chatbot easy to program and interact with via **Slack**, a popular chat client for ChatOps.

-The Slack bot (**Hubot**) can provide information about many resources in OneView but can also provision Synergy modules with an OS fully configured.
+**Hubot**, the Slack bot can provide information about many resources in HPE OneView but can also provision HPE Synergy modules with an OS fully configured.

 ### In the background:
 * Slack is securely connected to the Hubot engine located next to the HPE Synergy infrastructure